 While you won’t find much printing going on here at Green Child Magazine – we’re a fully digital magazine, after all – you will find that we make an exception when it comes to staying organized.

-And the beauty of this format is that you can print only the pages you need and keep them in a binder you can use year after year.
+And the beauty of this free printable planner format is that you can print only the pages you need and keep them in a binder you can use year after year.

 And it’s all for free, to thank YOU for being a Green Child Magazine reader and supporter.

-This yearly planner contains the basics (plus a bit extra):
+This 2020 free printable planner contains the basics (plus a bit extra):